All articles on this topic

 After creating your Endpoint, you should be navigated to the Endpoint configuration of your Dialogflow Endpoint.
 Here you need to set the Flow that the Endpoint should point to, and you can change the NLU Connector of the Endpoint.

-Figure 1.2: A Created Dialogflow Endpoint
+Figure 1.2: The Dialogflow Endpoint settings

 1.1 NLU Connector